Wine and Waves on the Rio Chama

 Wine and Waves Experience:

-For this amazing combination we have designed a custom menu to pair perfectly with the wine selection provided by Chiripada Winery and their award winning lead winemaker, Katie Kolberg.
-Katie will also be accompanying us on the trip as the sommelier!
+Beautiful days on the Rio Chama followed by delicious food, wine pairings and comfortable camping!
+For this amazing combination we have designed a custom menu to pair perfectly with the wine selection provided by Chiripada Winery, plus their award winning lead winemaker will be accompanying us on the trip as sommelier.
+Come experience New Mexico’s best wine and some of its finest wilderness scenery!

 Day 1: After meeting at 9am we will take a scenic 1 hr. shuttle to the put-in that features vistas of the craggy peaks of the San Juan Mountains, the massive Brazos Cliffs-over 3000 vertical feet high, and the village of Tierra Amarilla, the center of Reies Tijerina’s land grant revolt of the l960’s.
 Our launch point is at El Vado Ranch, a rustic, riverside fishing resort.
 The Chama River immediately whisks us away through a series of swift riffles and into the evergreen-lined canyon.
 We enter Chama Canyon Wilderness and negotiate Aragon Rapids (Class II).
 Our camp will be on an old high-water bench, under shelter of ponderosa pines and Douglas firs.
 Once camp is set up, prepare for a delicious meal with wine pairing and then settle around the campfire for laughter, music and good times!